View AWS monitoring results

 When we discover a monitored host running in Amazon cloud, we include an icon in the upper-left corner to indicate that the machine is cloud-based.

 Each Host page details the health of the hardware resources that that host relies on.
-Click one of the four health statistics (CPU, Memory, Disk, or NIC) to view details of the metrics that contribute to each measurement.

 For disks we offer both Disk latency and EBS latency metrics.
 When it comes to EBS metrics, Dynatrace discovers how local disks and EBS volumes are mapped together.
 We also detect striped volumes which helps us better understand the logic of your infrastructure.